English

 • University of Exeter Cornwall

-… highly impressed with the performance of the C-Therm Thermal Trident system ….
-Its precision and ease of use …significantly streamlined our material testing process.
-The ability to quickly and accurately measure the thermal conductivity of various materials, including complex composites and nanomaterials, has been invaluable to our work.
-The system's non-destructive testing capabilities… with its sensitivity to even subtle variations in thermal properties… provided us with critical insights … enhanced the overall efficiency and reliability of our thermal analysis workflows.
+…highly impressed with the performance of the C-Therm Thermal Trident… Its precision and ease of use have significantly streamlined our material testing process …have provided us with critical insights that have enhanced the overall efficiency and reliability of our ….workflows.

 Anurag Roy